Greater Duwamish Crime Rate Trends — Seattle

 Greater Duwamish covers the industrial flats along the Duwamish Waterway south of downtown, including SoDo, Georgetown, and South Park.
 The center of Seattle's port, manufacturing, and freight-rail activity, with Lumen Field and T-Mobile Park at the northern edge and Boeing Field to the south.

-Five categories moved in Greater Duwamish this March — two one-month below-trend signals and three sustained structural shifts, all running in the same direction.
-Property crime is broadly down, with no fresh spikes and no rare events in the mix.
+Five categories moved in Greater Duwamish this month — two one-month below-trend signals and three sustained structural shifts.
+The overall shape is broadly downward across property crime, with no spikes and no rare events in the mix.

 Notable signals 2